-Name (Date of birth) Career summar y, positions at the Company, and significant concurrent positions Number of shares of the Company held Gotaro Ichiki (December 4, 1949) Candidate for Substitute Outside Audit & Supervisory Board Member April 1985 April 1996 April 2000 December 2002 Reasons for selection Supervisory Board N Mr. Gotaro Ichiki ha knowledge.
-The Cor Outside Audit & Sup utilize his knowledg Although he has nev Company deems tha & Supervisory Board Admitted to the bar in Japan (Yokohama Bar Association) Joined Sagami Godo Law Office Joined Hamada & Matsumoto Law Firm (transferred to Daini Tokyo Bar Association) Partner in Hamada & Matsumoto Law Firm Vice President of Daini Tokyo Bar Association (resigned in March 1997) Deputy Secretary of Japan Federation of Bar Associations (resigned in March 2002) Partner in Mori Hamada & Matsumoto Law Firm formed as a result of merger (to date) n as the candidate for substitute Outside Audit & Member is a long experience as a lawyer and abundant legal npany proposes that Mr. Ichiki be elected as a substitute pervisory Board Member in the expectation that he will e for the benefit of the Company's auditing system. er been directly engaged in corporate management, the t Mr. Ichiki will duly execute his duties as an Outside Audit d Member because he is well versed in corporate legal affairs sight into corporate governance. -
+Name (Date of birth) Career summar y, positions at the Company, and significant concurrent positions Number of shares of the Company held April 1985 April 1996 April 2000 December 2002 Reasons for selection Supervisory Board Mr. Gotaro Ichiki ha knowledge.
+The Cor Outside Audit & Suputilize his knowledge Although he has nev Company deems tha & Supervisory Board Admitted to the bar in Japan (Yokohama Bar Association) Joined Sagami Godo Law Office Joined Hamada & Matsumoto Law Firm (transferred to Daini Tokyo Bar Association) Partner in Hamada & Matsumoto Law Firm Vice President of Daini Tokyo Bar Association (resigned in March 1997) Deputy Secretary of Japan Federation of Bar Associations (resigned in March 2002) Partner in Mori Hamada & Matsumoto Law Firm formed as a result of merger (to date) as the candidate for substitute Outside Audit & Member s a long experience as a lawyer and abundant legal apany proposes that Mr. Ichiki be elected as a substitute bervisory Board Member in the expectation that he will be for the benefit of the Company's auditing system.
+The system of the Company's auditing system of the company's auditing system.
+The system of the company's auditing system of the company's auditing system. -